 What puts you at risk for osteoporosis?

 As you get older, your risk of developing osteoporosis increases.
 And these factors may also increase the chance that you lose bone mass:

 - Genetics or a family history of osteoporosis

-- Certain diseases, such as diabetes, rheumatoid arthritis, autoimmune conditions, hypothyroidism, hyperparathyroidism, malabsorption or malnutrition—such as celiac disease or eating disorders—and certain cancers or cancer treatments
+- Certain diseases or medical conditions, such as diabetes, rheumatoid arthritis, autoimmune conditions, hypothyroidism, hyperparathyroidism, malabsorption or malnutrition from conditions such as celiac disease or eating disorders, and some cancers and cancer treatments

-- Medications, such as glucocorticoid or steroid use, and certain medications for depression, chronic pain, seizures, heartburn, arthritis and others
+- Medications such as glucocorticoids or steroids and certain medications for depression, chronic pain, seizures, heartburn, arthritis and other conditions

 - Disuse or lack of movement

-- Race—people who are white or of Asian descent have a greater risk
+- Race—people who are of Asian or Caucasian descent have a greater risk

-- Gender—women are more at risk than men
+- Gender—women are at higher risk than men

 - Frame size—the smaller your size, the greater your risk